 My favorite way to prepare it is on an outdoor grill over coals with a little olive oil, salt and pepper to help crisp up the skin, and served whole .
 When we first had this fish, we were in Porto, Portugal, on the waterfront in Matosinho.
 There’s one street in Matosinho that is completely packed with seafood restaurants.
 Each has a make-shift grilling station set up outside their restaurant where they grill the fish to perfection.
 Take your pick of the fresh seafood that is on display and then have them grill it up with some salt and olive oil, and you have the best meal you can imagine.

 Today’s recipe is a lemon-stuffed whole branzino that can be done on an outdoor grill or even indoors on the stovetop.
 If you don’t want to have a lingering fish smell in your house, I recommend an outdoor grill.
 This recipe is perfect for the holidays because you can make enough for the whole family, it’s impressive, delicious and light.

 Pairing Whole Branzino with Wine

 We all know that fish is best paired with white wine.
-Mild-flavored white fish with fillets that are usually thin, like Branzino, pair very well with crisp, refreshing whites like a Vihno Verde, Sauvignon Blanc or Vermentino from Italy.
+Mild-flavored white fish with fillets that are usually thin, like Branzino, pair very well with crisp, refreshing whites like a Vinho Verde that comes from the nearby Minho region of Portugal, between Porto and the Douro Valley.
 Branzino can be overpowered by big, oaked whites like buttery Chardonnays or Viognier, but if you add a rich butter sauce to the fish, you could stretch the pairing to include a stainless steel Chardonnay.